 When the parasite is in a cat’s stomach, it attaches to the host’s gastric or duodenal mucosa and lays eggs in around 56 to 83 days.
 The eggs are exited from the body through a cat’s feces.

 While in the body, the parasite feeds off the affected cat’s blood and tissue components.
 Some worms cause diarrhea, while others cause anemia.
 It all depends on where the parasite has infected inside the body.
-Fecal tests can confirm if your cat is suffering from the parasite.
+Fecal tests can confirm if your cat is sick after eating this parasite.

-To prevent nasty parasites from causing havoc inside your cat’s body, ensure your cat is on a regular de-worming program, which will kill any unwanted parasites and prevent them from making the cat sick.
+Ensure your cat is on a regular de-worming program, which will kill any unwanted parasites.

 Depending on where crickets live, there’s a chance they could be exposed to pesticides.
 They may also ingest pesticides through the plants and greens they eat.

 As a result, it’s possible that cats could ingest the pesticides that have come into contact with the cricket.
 Pesticides are lethal to cats, especially in the high doses that farmers use to protect their crops.
 All cats will display different symptoms after having consumed pesticides, but the most common include: